Clearing is about YOU not just your grades! I DID IT! My story [video]

 So, I applied again

 So I applied for physiotherapy again knowing that I didn’t have the grades, just trying my luck that I would get on by some miracle.
-Unfortunately again they rejected me based on my grades, but I was offered the chance to study Sport and Exercise Science which i accepted through extra and got onto the course.
+Unfortunately again they rejected me based on my grades, but I was offered the chance to study a degree in Sport and Exercise Science which i accepted through extra and got onto the course.

 I did a year of Sport and Exercise at Brighton so I had an enjoyable year studying Sport and Exercise Science but I knew it wasn’t what I wanted to do long term.
 I obviously wanted to go on studying physiotherapy so ended up applying to study physiotherapy after a year on the sports science course, and that was a really straightforward process.